-The following breaks down how close to a match starting can a punter still place a bet on the match because understanding WHEN to make a bet can be just as important as WHAT your wagering on!
+The following breaks down the importance of timing your bet because understanding WHEN to make a bet can be just as important as WHAT your wagering on.

 During a football game you’ll be able to bet on who’ll score next, who will kick the ball out of play, who might take the next throw in, or who will receive the next yellow card.

 Novice gamblers may find themselves lost in a constant stream of bets, so it’s a good strategy to set limits on what you will bet on, selecting specific categories or types of live bets.

 In certain sports where there are many stoppages and changes, such as golf or American football, the live odds will be frozen until that specific part of the game is finished.

 The difference between the two styles of betting comes down to the odds.
 By the time play has started on a specific match, bookmakers have a much stronger sense of what is going to happen and will adjust the odds accordingly during the game.

 So while the odds may be similar up until the start of the game, once it has kicked off, in-running odds will be constantly updated to manage expectations and keep punters interested.

 Another advantage of in-play betting is that punters can often choose to cash in early if the bet meets the criteria.
 For example, if you’re betting that one team will beat another and your team goes a goal up, you can sell or trade that bet for a smaller amount.